wptrainingteam/learn-wp-content/theme-developer-learning-pathway/08-publishing-themes/02-required-theme-files.md

 ## `readme.txt`

-Originally created for plugins, the `readme.txt` file is used by both plugins and themes to provide more information about them.
+Originally required for plugins, the `readme.txt` file is used by both plugins and themes to provide more information about them.

 For themes, the information from the `readme.txt` is displayed on the theme's page in the WordPress.org theme directory.

 This file should include information about the theme, such as the theme name, description, version number, author, and other details.

-The [WordPress readme file standard](WordPress plugin readme file standard.) contains the details of the type of information that you use in your `readme.txt` file.
+The [WordPress readme file standard](https://wordpress.org/plugins/readme.txt) contains the details of the type of information that you can use in your `readme.txt` file.

 There is also a [readme validator](https://wordpress.org/plugins/developers/readme-validator/) that you can use to check if your `readme.txt` file is formatted correctly.